 Bilateral quadriceps tendon tears can be incredibly painful and frustrating.
 Since a torn quadriceps requires surgery, the recovery process can be long and grueling as patients suddenly lose major mobility and need to learn new ways to complete minor tasks such as sitting on the couch.

-Fortius Sport & Health posted a video on their blog about a recent case where a stunt performer suffered bilateral quadriceps tendon tears during a stunt scene.
+Fortius Sport & Health shares a case study where a stunt performer suffered bilateral quadriceps tendon tears during a stunt scene.
 He was initially told he would likely not get back to work for 6-9 months, and thanks to the great care he received at Fortius, was back in 4 months.

 The video discusses his experience Fortius and shows some of his rehabilitation including aquatic therapy:

 The most important thing for this athlete was being able to get back to doing what he loves as quickly as possible.
 The physiotherapists at Fortius know the power of water for injuries such as bilateral quadriceps tendon tears, where an athlete has weight-bearing restrictions in the beginning phases of rehabilitation.

 Some examples of how hydrotherapy provides an advantage for getting clients back to doing what they love include:

 Getting them moving sooner